joemmalatesta/Joemmalatesta.com/src/pages/blog/programming/sveltekit-pwa.md

 ### Conclusion
 Making your website into a PWA can have massive benefits for your users and can allow your app to have a more native feel.
-SvelteKit has a special process and helpers for creating a PWA, and I hope this guide helped you through the process of making your own.
+SvelteKit has a special process and helpers for creating a PWA and I hope this guide helped you through the process of building your own.
 If you need additional help, you can [contact me](https://www.joemmalatesta.com/#contact), message me on [Twitter/X](https://twitter.com/_JoeMalatesta), or ask around in the [Svelte Discord](https://discord.gg/svelte) server.